ZH-Lee/LLVM-L-Language/README.md

 # LLVM tutorial in C++

-This tutorial is a work in process and because my job in the future will be related with LLVM (Front-end or Back-end, whatever).
-And hope that this will help beginner to learn LLVM.
+This tutorial is a work in process.
+Beginer will learn to how to build your own language and i will go deeper into llvm after all basic function have been built.
-Finally, i named my language as "L" language.
-And i will put in more interesting things.
+By the way, i named my language as "L" language.
+And i will put more interesting things in L language.

 Let's Start :)